FincanKenan/AdvancedBlockGame/README.md

 Example of grid layout and level structure.

+## 🧠 Project Overview

+This project is a prototype designed to explore:

+- Match-based puzzle mechanics
+- Grid system architecture
+- Player interaction and feedback loops
+- Modular and scalable gameplay systems

+It serves as a foundation for more advanced puzzle systems such as **Zen Match / Royal Match-style mechanics**.

+---

+## ⚙️ Core Features

+- 🔹 Grid-based tile system
+- 🔹 Match detection logic
+- 🔹 Interactive tile selection
+- 🔹 Basic game loop (input → match → clear → refill)
+- 🔹 Modular system structure for expansion

 ---

 ### 🧩 Mechanics
 Basic match-based interactions where the player selects tiles and triggers matching logic.